Glossopharyngeal neuralgia is rare, more commonly affecting men, usually after age 40.

 Glossopharyngeal neuralgia is distinguished from trigeminal neuralgia by the location of the pain.
 Also, in glossopharyngeal neuralgia, swallowing or touching the tonsils with an applicator tends to precipitate pain, and applying lidocaine to the throat temporarily eliminates spontaneous or evoked pain.

 If oral drugs are ineffective, local anesthetics can provide relief.
-For example, topical cocaine applied to the pharynx may provide temporary relief, and surgery to decompress the nerve from a pulsating artery may be necessary.
+For example, topical cocaine applied to the pharynx may provide temporary relief.
+However, surgery to decompress the nerve from a pulsating artery (microvascular decompression) may be necessary.
 If pain is restricted to the pharynx, surgery can be restricted to the extracranial part of the nerve.
 If pain is widespread, surgery must involve the intracranial part of the nerve.

 The pain of glossopharyngeal neuralgia is similar to that of trigeminal neuralgia.